Pašman, Zadar County

 Pašman is a village and a municipality in Zadar County, Croatia, located on the eponymous island, which it shares with the municipality of Tkon.
 According to the 2011 census, the municipality had 2,082 inhabitants, with 392 in Pašman itself.

+Pašman was first mentioned in 1067 by the Croatian king Petar Krešimir IV. and under the name "Postimana".

+Demographics

+In 2021, the municipality had 2,136 residents in the following 8 settlements: